wstrinz/mine-for-me/README.md

 Mine using http://www.tidbit.co.in/home, if it ever works

-Does not use the CPU or mine alt coins.
+Does not use the GPU or mine alt coins.
 Probably better options available at

 * https://bitminter.com/
 * http://www.bitcoinplus.com/generate